 Having teamed up with Dana, these continue to be some of the common themes that permeate our practice more than 20 years later.

 Learn to trust your body

-Our book, Reclaiming Body Trust: A Path to Healing and Liberation, introduces you to other powerful body stories and helps guide you towards your own liberation.
+Our book, Reclaiming Body Trust: Break Free from a Culture of Body Perfection, Disordered Eating & Other Traumas, introduces you to other powerful body stories and helps guide you towards your own liberation.